spotify/confidence-resolver-rust/openfeature-provider/js/MIGRATION.md

 **Migration**: Remove the `timeout` parameter.
 If you need to control initialization wait time, use `initializeTimeout` instead.

 ## Usage
-Since this is just another Provider meant to be used with the OpenFeature SDK; the integration when accessing flag values remain the same.
+Since this is just another Provider meant to be used with the OpenFeature SDK, the integration when accessing flag values remain the same.

 ## Obtaining the new credentials